The Blood Brothers (band)

-The Blood Brothers was an American post-hardcore band which formed in 1997.
-The group was based in Seattle's Eastside suburbs and released five full-length albums before their 2007 breakup, as well as numerous side projects on behalf of the members.
-They reunited for a series of shows surrounding and including FYF Fest in 2014.
+The Blood Brothers are an American post-hardcore band which formed in Seattle's Eastside suburbs in 1997.
+The group released five full-length albums before their 2007 break-up, but reunited for a series of shows surrounding and including FYF Fest in 2014.
+They reunited once again in 2024 to celebrate the 20th anniversary of their album Crimes.

-Origins
+History

+Origin

 Singers Jordan Blilie and Johnny Whitney and drummer Mark Gajadhar formed the band from a previous musical endeavor, a band called Vade that they were involved with when they were 15 years old.
 Joining with bassist Morgan Henderson and guitarist Devin Welch the following year, the Blood Brothers were born in August 1997.
 The band recorded their first 7-inch record for $200 in a basement the following year.
 After replacing Welch with guitarist Cody Votolato (who is a year younger than the rest of the band), the current lineup was complete.
 The band left on their first tour immediately after Votolato graduated from high school.
 In July 2002, the band toured the United States with Vermont-based math rock band The Cancer Conspiracy and Florida-based indie rock band The Rocking Horse Winner.
+The band's third album, ...Burn, Piano Island, Burn, was released in 2003 and produced by Ross Robinson.